 Easton COVID-19 Case Update:

 As of January 21, 2021, there have been 1279 positive cases of COVID-19 in Easton.

 Due to a change in the way the State of Massachusetts is now reporting the data associated with positive cases of COVID-19, we will no longer be posting a daily case count.
 Our access to a daily number no longer reflects an up accurate representation of the current community case trends.
 Please click here to view state wide data that is charted by the date the test was performed and more accurately reflects current trends.
 Easton's case data is updated weekly here by the State.

 Click here for past press releases and additional news and information.

-Effective Wednesday, May 6, 2020, Governor Baker issued an Order requiring face masks or cloth face coverings in public places where social distancing is not possible.
+Effective Friday, November 6, 2020, Governor Baker issued an Order that requires all persons to wear face masks or cloth face coverings in all public places, even where they are able to maintain six feet of distance from others.
 This applies to both indoor and outdoor spaces.
-Exceptions include children under the age of 2 and those unable to wear a mask or face covering due to a medical condition.
+Exceptions include children under the age of 5 and those unable to wear a mask or face covering due to a medical condition.
 To review the order and for guidance, please visit this page.

 Reopening Town of Easton Regulation: